What is HotDog Patient Warming?

 Air-Free

 HotDog utilizes a unique conductive fabric called ThermAssure® which emits no waste heat.
-Forced-air warming systems contaminate the air of the sterile field.
+Forced-air warming systems have been shown to contaminate the air of the sterile field.
 Waste heat carries particles from the ground to the surgical site.

 Better Warming